ForeverAT/testing/VAEGAN_testingdata.md

 ![](image/2021-01-28-18-25-55.png)

 # Test 4
-reduce the weight of discriminator in generator
+reduce the weight of discriminator in generator loss function.
+Reduced latent dim to 100